virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Also, intending spouses must not be close blood relatives (they should not be nearer than second cousins), and the marriage must not be under constraint (the marriage must be of free will).

-Who can obtain Marriage Records in Virginia?
+Who Can Obtain Marriage Records in Virginia?

 Virginia marriage records are public.
 However, there are eligibility requirements to access certified marriage records in Virginia.
 To obtain marriage records in Virginia, a requester must: